circleci/circleci-docs/jekyll/_ccie/single-box.md

 - [Sign-up](https://circleci.com/enterprise-trial-install/) to receive a trial license file.
 - Use **GitHub.com or GitHub Enterprise** for version control.
 - Machines running CircleCI Enterprise and GitHub must be able to reach each other on the network.
 - CircleCI Enterprise machine must have outbound internet access.
-If you use a proxy server, [contact us](mailto:trial-support@circleci.com) for instructions.
+If you use a proxy server, [contact us](mailto:trial-support@circleci.com) or see the [Setting up HTTP Proxies]({{site.baseurl}}/enterprise/proxy/) document for instructions.

 ## Steps for Installation on AWS EC2